Image of Aarhus city from aerial perspective

 1. Science students

-Science exchange students at Aarhus may select courses from 1-2 departments.
-Available departments: Biology, Computer Science, Chemistry, Ecology, Geology, Physics, Mathematics, Nanoscience, and Neuroscience.
+Science exchange students at Aarhus may select courses from 1-2 departments: Biology, Computer Science, Chemistry, Ecology, Geology, Physics, Mathematics, Nanoscience, or Neuroscience.

 A limited number of English courses are available at the second/third year level.
 We therefore recommend that English-speaking students go to Aarhus in their third year or above.
 Fourth year students may be eligible to take master's level courses in English; please book an appointment with the exchange advisor to determine your eligibility.